Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

-\textit{Discussion.---} We have established the universality of deviations from the KZM occurring at fast quenches across a phase transition, observed in recent experiments.
+\textit{Discussion and summary.---}{We have established the universality of deviations from the KZM occurring at fast quenches across a continuous phase transition, observed in recent experiments.
 As a result of these deviations, the power-law scaling predicted by the KZM for the defect density as a function of the quench rate is interrupted by the onset of a plateau for quenches exceeding a critical quench rate.
 The plateau defect density, associated freeze-out time, and the critical quench rate are found to scale with the amplitude of the quench following universal power laws.
+We have confirmed these predictions in a classical lattice $\phi^4$ model of relevance to ion chains, as well as a one-dimensional quantum Ising chain, thus establishing the universality of fast critical dynamics in the quantum domain.
+In addition, we have verified the universal scaling at fast quenches in two spatial dimensions by characterizing the saturation of the vortex density in a newborn superfluid.}

-These predictions have been confirmed numerically using a paradigmatic example of a one-dimensional $\phi^4$ theory and a model of a strongly-coupled superconducting ring.
-Our results broaden the application of equilibrium scaling theory to nonequilibrium phenomena in the limit of fast quenches, without restrictions to slow driving or adiabatic perturbation theory.
-The scaling laws predicted here are directly testable in any platform, quantum or classical, previously used to explore KZM, such as trapped ions, colloids, superfluids, superconductors, multiferroics, as well as quantum simulators and annealing devices.
+{Our results broaden the application of equilibrium scaling theory to nonequilibrium phenomena in the limit of fast quenches, without restrictions to slow driving or adiabatic perturbation theory.
+The scaling laws predicted here are directly testable in any platform previously used to explore KZM in either the classical or quantum regimes, such as trapped ions \cite{Pyka2013,Ulm2013,Ejtemaee2013,Cui2020}, colloids \cite{Keim15}, ultracold gases \cite{Sadler2006,Weiler2008,Lamporesi2013,Navon2015,Donadello2016,Ko2019}, multiferroics \cite{Griffin12,Lin2014}, Rydberg quantum simulators \cite{Keesling2019}, and annealing devices \cite{Bando2020,King2022}.}

-{\it Acknowledgements.---} This work is supported by the National Natural Science Foundation of China (under Grant No. 11675140).
+{\it Acknowledgements.---} This work is supported by the National Natural Science Foundation of China (under Grant No. 12275233).